 located 11 km (7 mi) off the southeastern tip of Curaçao.

 Located at the center of the island.
 Accessible

-only by boat.
+only by boat, but tours from Curaçao are available.
 Site open; the tower was open prior to reactivation but

 - Punt Kanon (Oostpunt)

 - Date unknown.
 Reactivated; focal plane 12 m (39 ft); white flash every